4 Centres Emerging Writers Program for WA Authors Extended

 For the 2021-23 program, the KSP Writers' Centre will be extending its original Emerging Writers Program initiatives, which are the First Edition Fellowships and First Edition Retreat.
 A total of nine positions are available through KSP for this extended program.
 This is less than the last iteration, however, KSP is now fully covering all costs to better support the selected authors.
 Writers interested in this program need to be WA residents and a member of KSP to apply; other criteria is also applicable, please refer to links below.

-To find out more about the First Edition Fellowships, which close for applications on 30 September 2021, please see here.
+To find out more about the First Edition Fellowships please see here.
+PLEASE NOTE APPLICATIONS ARE NOW CLOSED.

-To find out more about the First Edition Retreat, which close for applications on 7 October 2021, please see here.
+To find out more about the First Edition Retreat please see here.
+PLEASE NOTE APPLICATIONS ARE NOW CLOSED.

 To find out about the program placements on offer from the other Centres, please contact them directly: